JAbrams204/BoredBot_App/README.md

 # BoredBot_App
-This application can be used to generate new tasks an individual would like to do.
+BoredBot uses an API to generate new tasks an individual would like to do.